magomimmo/modern-cljs/doc/tutorial-21.md

 ```

 > NOTE 7: We added the `:resource-paths ["dev/resources"]` setting to
-> instruct the HTTP server about for its root directory.
-If we don't
+> instruct the HTTP server about its root directory.
+If we don't do
-> do this the `ring` server is going to look by default to the
+> this the `ring` server is going to look by default to the
 > `resources` directory.

 ### Light the fire